media-streaming-mesh/msm-deployments/README.md

 Before submitting a pull request, please make sure that your changes follow our coding guidelines and that all tests pass.

+## Show your support

+Give a ⭐️ if this project helped you!

 ## **License**

-MSM Deployments is licensed under the Apache License, Version 2.0.
+MSM Deployments is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 See the LICENSE file for more information.

 ## **Contact**